It's my birthday and what's better than turning 42? Giving away signed paperbacks!

 Then she went still as the blackness started oozing out of her skin.
 As the poison rose, Nurse Taishi weaved his hands in a spell that engulfed the spent pollen-like substance, then consumed it in a blast of cleansing fire.

 Tallyndra and I both blinked at her toe, it wasn’t black anymore.

 But her amazement only lasted for a second, because she jumped to her feet, head sweaveling all around.
 “How can I help?”

 But without knowing the spells Nurse Taishi knew or being able to weave them, there was little we could do.
 Even he couldn’t fix everyone.

 “Find all of those whose eyes are clear,” he whispered to us.
 “Those are the only ones we can save.”

 Click here to be the first to know when my new books will be released.

-Did you know Breeders 1 and 2 are available on audio book?
+Did you know Breeders 1, 2, and 3 are available on audio book?
 Get a 30 day free trial of Audible and listen to them for free!

 Katie French is the author of The Breeders, a Young Adult dystopian adventure and Eyes Ever to the Sky, a sci fi romance.
 Nessa: A Breeders Story, a prequel novelette is available on Amazon for FREE.
 Sign up for notifications, or like her on Facebook.